How the Cosmos Works

-Force of motion is stored in orbital states in matter.
-When a body in space, less massive than a black hole, is bombarded by smaller masses in space, some particles enter into orbits following rule 3, but many more collide with other particles as they travel through this body in space causing peaceful orbital states of matter within this body to be disrupted.
+Two events are taking place at the same time within all bodies of matter in the cosmos.
+First, as a body in space is bombarded by very tiny subatomic particles, some particles (some so tiny they can't be detected) enter into orbits following rule 3.
+Others collide with particles in their path as they travel through this body in space causing other peaceful orbital states of particles within this body to be disrupted.
 Some of these very tiny disrupted particles are hurled out of their orbits and into the space outside the larger body in which they have resided, where their motion has been passively controlled, by their orbits.
 When this is done on a observable scale, it is usually referred to, as some type of "energy" release.

 This very small particle concept is the key to understanding how gravity works.

-This phenomenon creates a relative weak force in matter, when dealing with masses the size of planets and stars.
+This phenomenon creates a relative weak force in matter, when dealing with masses up to the size of planets and stars.
 At these masses, there are many more opportunities for collisions, than for orbiting.
-These collisions are what eventually activate self sustaining nuclear chain reactions in bodies compressed by gravity into the spherically shaped mass of stars.
-Continual creation of orbital states (gravity) holds the potential star together, while the overwhelming number of collisions, happening at the same time, set it ablaze, igniting what science calls a self sustaining nuclear reaction, where very small particles are hurled back into space, in different forms of so called radiation.
+These collisions are what eventually activate self sustaining nuclear chain reactions in bodies compressed by gravity into the critical mass necessary to create a star.
+At the same time, continual creation of orbital states (gravity) holds the star together, while the overwhelming number of collisions, happening at the same time, set it ablaze, igniting what science calls a self sustaining nuclear reaction, where very small particles are hurled back into space, in different forms of so called radiation.
 (I do not have the mathematical calculations to prove what I am saying here, but perhaps some one out there can take on this task).
 Bodies in space the size of planets do not have the critical mass to ignite a nuclear reaction.
 Stars do.

 Black holes are good examples of bodies, massive enough, to provide many more orbiting opportunities, relative to collisions.